AbhiCodes737/Go-App-and-Notes/README.md

 **Steps**
 1. Create a new file with a name ending in _test.go.
 This convention tells the Go compiler that this file contains tests.
 2. Import the testing package in test file.
 3. Write test functions that start with the word "Test" followed by a descriptive name and take a single parameter of type *testing.T.
-These functions will be automatically discovered and executed when you run the test.
+These functions will be automatically discovered and executed when one runs the test.
 4. Use the t parameter to call testing functions such as t.Run, t.Log, t.Errorf, t.Skip, t.Fail, to perform assertions and log messages during the test execution.
 5. Use the go test command to run the tests.
 By default, it will look for all test files in the current directory and run the tests.